Certified Public Accountant Act

 The practice of an incorporated CPA firm may not be undertaken by any party other than the firm's shareholders.

-When a shareholder of an incorporated CPA firm carries out attestation work, the incorporated CPA firm shall affix its seal to his or her work, which shall further be signed or sealed by the CPA who has carried out the attestation work.
+When a shareholder of an incorporated CPA firm carries out attestation work, the incorporated CPA firm shall affix its seal to the work, which shall further be signed or sealed by the CPA who has carried out the attestation work.

 A seal affixed pursuant to the preceding paragraph shall have been registered with the NFCPAA.